sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:configlist = list_conf.txt
 ```

-A list of paths were configurations are stored relative to the current working directory.
-This means that for example if `conf dir=cnfg` this directory is included in the path, for example `cnfg/run1_n100`.
+A list of paths where configurations are stored relative to the current working directory.
+This means that, for example, if `conf dir=cnfg`, this directory is included in the path, for example, `cnfg/run1_n100`.

 <span style="color:red">**Any settings for disconnected contributions in the folder `Spectrum` have no guarantee of working and are therefore not documented here.
 Please refer to the next section**</span>

 ## Disconnected Contributions

 The binary in `Disconnected` is the only working code to evaluate disconnected contributions to correlation functions.
-In addition to the standard parameters to define the random numbers, lattice size and parallelization on has to set the following options:
+In addition to the standard parameters to define the random numbers, lattice size and parallelization one has to set the following options:

 ```
 disc:mass = -0.6